IBM/doframework/README.md

 `logger`: True to see logs, False otherwise.<br>
 `after_idle_for`: stop running when event stream is idle after this many seconds.<br>

+# Algorithm Prediction Profile

+Once you are done running a `doframework` experiment, run the notebook `notebooks/profile.ipynb`.
+It will fetch the relevant experiment products from the target COS buckets and produce the algorithm's prediction profile and prediction probabilities.

+`doframework` produces three types of experiment products files:

+* `objective.json`: containing information on (f,O,x*)
+* `data.csv`: containing the dataset the algorithm accepts as input
+* `solution.json`: containing the algorithm's predicted optimum

+See sample files under `./outputs`/

 # Kubernetes Cluster

 To run `doframework` on a K8S cluster, make sure you are on the cluster's local `kubectl` context.
 Log into your cluster, if necessary (applicable to OpenShift, see doc).